Q. Does Parliament have an Environmental Policy?

 A. Dedicated recycling facilities are available for the following waste types:

-In addition, corporate recycling facilities are available for the collection and recovery of catering waste (including food), wood, metal, cooking oil, light fittings, fluorescent and sodium lamps, unwanted office files and binders, printer and photocopier toner cartridges, batteries, television monitors, refrigerators, small electronic equipment and computer hardware.
+In addition, corporate recycling facilities are available for the collection and recovery of catering waste (including food), wood, metal, cooking oil, light fittings, fluorescent and sodium lamps, unwanted office files and binders, small electronic equipment and computer hardware, printer and photocopier toner cartridges, batteries, television monitors and refrigerators.

 Q. Does Parliament monitor its paper usage?